-To figure out how your product fits into your brand story, you should ask yourself what your product’s quality and price point are.
+To figure out how your product fits into your brand story, you should ask yourself what your product’s quality and price points are.
 It’s also important to determine whether your product solves a problem, and how your product is different from your competitors.

 4) Create a long-term story arc

 From a PR and marketing standpoint, long-form content is very effective if you want to build genuine connections with your audience.
 To generate genuine engagement with your brand, it is better to create an ongoing, long-term story arc.
 After all, the whole point is to form a relationship with audiences and keep them coming back for more.
 In order to do this, you can think about challenges that your protagonist might struggle with over a long time.
 This can keep audiences coming back for more.
 As with any other type of creative writing, it is challenging for people to connect with a character if they only meet this character briefly.
 By creating a long-term story arc, you can encourage people to keep coming back to find out how the character that they were emotionally invested in is doing.

 You also need to select an appealing format when creating your brand story.
 The format should be easy for your target audience to process and then take action on.
 Some ways you can do this is by using a combination of images, texts, and videos to create a winning brand story and boost lead generation.
 Using visual content in storytelling can also give a brand story a much-needed push and increase its credibility.
 This also ensures that a brand gains the attention it deserves from potential customers.
 To effectively do so, you should add data and visuals to the narrative so that you can build trust among your target audience without overwhelming them.